Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Mixed DNS}

-Mixed DNS combines multiple dynamic negative sampling strategies to generate more diverse and effective negative sample candidates \cite{C7,C8,C9,C10,C11,C17,C21}.
-By integrating the uniform negative examples with those above dynamic negative sampling strategies, the existing Mixed DNS strategy provides a flexible framework that allows recommenders to customize the task-specific combination of different dynamic negative sampling strategies and attempt to overcome these limitations and achieve a more comprehensive and robust negative sampling process.
-As the pioneer Mixed DNS strategy, NNCF \cite{C7} proposes three novel sampling strategies to significantly improve training efficiency as well as the recommendation performance, named stratified sampling, negative sharing, and stratified sampling with negative sharing.
+Mixed DNS combines multiple DNS strategies to generate more diverse and effective negative sample candidates \cite{C7,C8,C9,C10,C11,C17,C21}.
+By integrating the uniform negative examples with those above DNS strategies, the existing Mixed DNS strategy provides a flexible framework that allows recommenders to customize the task-specific combination of different DNS strategies and attempt to achieve a more comprehensive and robust negative sampling process.
+As the pioneering Mixed DNS strategy, NNCF \cite{C7} proposes three novel sampling strategies to significantly improve training efficiency as well as the recommendation performance, named stratified sampling, negative sharing, and stratified sampling with negative sharing.
 Stratified sampling selects stratum (set of links on the bipartite graph sharing the same source or destination node) based on either item or user.
 Negative sharing constructs negative pairs by connecting non-linked users and items in the batch without any increasing computational burdens.
 And stratified sampling with negative sharing denotes the combination of the above two sampling strategies.
-For Conversational Recommendation, EAR \cite{C8} designs a mixed negative sampling strategy to simultaneously learn the user's general and specific preference with two types of negative samples (the traditional randomly selected samples and the candidate samples satisfying the partially known preference in the conversation).
+For Conversational Recommendation, EAR \cite{C8} designs a mixed negative sampling strategy to simultaneously learn the user's general and specific preference with two types of negative samples (the traditional randomly selected samples and the samples satisfying the partially known preference in the conversation).
 FB-MNS \cite{C11} discovers that models trained with hard negative samples cannot outperform random negative samples.
-Therefore, It proposes a mixed sampling strategy to blend random and hard negatives and define the ratio of random to hard negative samples as $100:1$ in the training process, where the hard negative samples are selected between the rank position 101-500 to achieve the best Recall metric.
+Therefore, It proposes a mixed sampling strategy to blend random and hard negatives with the ratio as $100:1$ in the training process, where the hard negative samples are selected between the rank position 101-500 to achieve the best Recall metric.
 GRU4Rec$*$ \cite{C9} extends the in-batch negative sampling strategy of GRU4Rec \cite{C10} with the additional shared samples in the mini-batch, where the shared samples are sampled with a popularity-based SNS strategy.
 MNS \cite{C17} employs the same mixed sampling strategy as GRU4Rec$*$ \cite{C9} that incorporates the randomly selected additional samples as the supplement of the in-batch negative sampling strategy to tackle the selection bias and the inflexibility to adjust sampling distribution.
 Taking into account user feedback on attributes, FPAN \cite{C21} employs DNS \cite{C32} to select informative negative samples in addition to directly sampling the non-interacted items as negative items, accelerating the training process.